 Required lab with BIO 360 Principles of Ecology.
+Credits 0 Division UG School Division School of Humanities, Sciences and Technology Corequisites BIO 360

 BIO 370: FLORAL & FAUNAL RECONNAISSANCE

 This course investigates the physical features, flora and fauna of selected regions around the world.
 It is designed for use in courses that involve national and international travel.
 The course includes both lecture and laboratory instruction.
 Corequisite BIO 371